openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vxflex-driver.rst

 Oversubscription is calculated correctly by the Block Storage service only if the extra specification ``provisioning:type`` appears in the volume type regardless of the default provisioning type.
-Maximum oversubscription value supported for ScaleIO is 10.0.
+Maximum oversubscription value supported for VxFlex OS is 10.0.

 Default provisioning type
 ~~~~~~~~~~~~~~~~~~~~~~~~~